mkudija/mkudija.github.io/reading-notes/_md/2023-04-06-Life of Christ.md

 ## Chapter 2: Early Life of Christ
 - "If He was not what He said He was, the Christ, the Son of God, He was the anti-Christ!
-If he was only a man, then He was not even a 'good' man" (7, cf. *[[2013-04-03-Mere Christianity#^399c78]]*)
+If he was only a man, then He was not even a 'good' man" (7, cf. *[[2013-04-03-Mere Christianity#^399c78|Mere Christianity]]*)
 - "He will not allow us to pick and choose among His words" (8)
 - "By pronouncing *Fiat* Mary achieved the full role of womanhood, namely, to be the bearer of God's gifts to man."
 (8)
 - [[Jn-01|John 1]]: "One single Word which reaches the abyss of all things that are known and can be known" (13)